SereinMC/Serein/README_EN.md

 Use `serein -b` or `serein --build` to build the current project.

-Executing build in the project directory will automatically build the template Minecraft Resource Package structure in the `build` directory (but not package it to `.mcpack`).
+Executing build in the project directory will automatically build the Minecraft Resource Package structure in the `build` directory (but not package it to `.mcpack`).

 ### Packaging Project